mani-k09/AppiumProject/README.md

 About Framework:
 #################
-#This Framework was created based on page factory model
+1. This Framework was created based on page factory model
-#Test data can be added in "Testdata.json"
+2. Test data can be added in "Testdata.json"
-#Individual page has been created for each screen in the application
+3. Individual page has been created for each screen in the application

 HW Requirement:
 ##################
-Windows 10
+1.Windows 10
-Android phone
+2.Android phone

 SW Requirement:
 ################